 5. ARE YOU SINCERE

-Elvis' July 1973 Stax Studio recording session had sound problems.
-One evening after noticing that his mic was gone, Elvis left and the band laid down four tracks to be later overdubbed at Elvis' home in Palm Springs via RCA mobile truck.
 Also present at the dubbing session was VOICE, Elvis' new personal backing group.
-Elvis was excited to get them on record and allocated most of his recording time to their demos.
-As a result Elvis overdubbed only one of his required backing tracks, in stead recording two VOICE suggested songs of which Are You Sincere was one.
+Elvis, excited to get the group on record, allocated most of his recording time to their demos.
+Resultantly, Elvis overdubbed only 1 of his required backing tracks and recorded 2 VOICE suggested songs, of which this was one.
 Parker was furious and ordered these tracks to be released as is, with no strings and horns overdubs.